Disclaimer

 Different types of SCDs address varying historization needs:

 - SCD Type 0: Once inserted, no changes in data allowed while adding row is permitted.
-Think of a parameter table.
+Think of a parameter table (static data).

 start_date